Back To Search Results

 Differential Diagnosis

-When evaluating a patient with a complaint of tinnitus, the history and physical will help refine the differential diagnosis.
-All causes of objective tinnitus should be considered when developing a differential diagnosis.
-Stapedius myoclonus and palatal myoclonus are very high on the differential in a patient with TT syndrome as all three can present similarly.
-History, physical, as well as tympanometry can direct a clinician to one or more potential diagnoses, but the most definitive diagnosis is by direct visualization of TT spasm.
-Other conditions to be considered are a patulous Eustachian tube, arteriovenous fistula or malformations, glomus tumors, carotid artery stenosis, and other atherosclerotic diseases.
-However, these other disorders will most likely present with different history and physical exams as well as more definitively distinguished by audiometry and imaging.
+When evaluating a patient complaining of tinnitus, the history and physical will help refine the differential diagnosis.
+When developing a differential diagnosis, one should consider all causes of objective tinnitus.
+Stapedius myoclonus and palatal myoclonus are very high on the differential in patients with tensor tympani syndrome, as all 3 can present similarly.
+History, physical, and tympanometry can direct a clinician to one or more potential diagnoses, but the most definitive diagnosis is by direct visualization of tensor tympani spasm.
+Consider other conditions such as a patulous eustachian tube, arteriovenous fistula or malformations, glomus tumors, carotid artery stenosis, and other atherosclerotic diseases.
+However, audiometry and imaging will likely distinguish these other disorders more definitively, which may present with different history and physical exams.

 Prognosis

-Tinnitus is not harmful; however, depending on the etiology, the underlying process can be life-threatening, such as multiple sclerosis.
+Tinnitus is not harmful.
+Depending on the etiology, however, the underlying process can be life-threatening.
+Multiple sclerosis is one such example.
 Other than the underlying disease process, tinnitus can cause a range of emotional distress to patients, from severely debilitating to causing little to no distress to the patient.
-Additionally, there is not enough data at this time to predict whether symptoms will discontinue or reduce, regardless of whether there is an identifiable cause for the tinnitus or idiopathic in origin.
+Additionally, there is not enough data to predict whether symptoms will discontinue or reduce, regardless of whether or not there is an identifiable cause for the tinnitus.

 Consultations

-When an otolaryngologist is unsure about a diagnosis or is not comfortable with diagnostic workup or treatment, consultation with a neuro otolaryngologist is an option.
+When an otolaryngologist is unsure about a diagnosis or uncomfortable with diagnostic workup or treatment, consider consulting a neuro-otolaryngologist.

 Pearls and Other Issues